What kind of space works best?

 The size of your space and whether or not it’s a dedicated media room can help you decide on seating.
 If you’ll only be watching television and movies in the room consider going with rows of recliners or theatre seats which all face the screen.

-If you use the room for other activities, such as a home office, occasional guest room, or living room, you’ll want the seating to be more versatile— such as a sofa or armchair.
+If you use the room for other activities, such as a home office, occasional guest room, or living room, you’ll want the seating to be more versatile—such as a sofa, love-seat or armchair.
 Think about how many people will typically be joining you for TV or movie night, and be sure to have ample seating.

 Also, you’ll want to make sure that every seat in the house is a good one: no one should crane to see the TV, and nothing should obstruct the screen (such as a support beam or a light fixture).
 Finally, it’s a good idea to test the viewing distance, based on the size of the screen, so that no one feels either too close or too removed.